shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab4.md

 4. Select **Connect**.

    >**Note:** You will be signed in using your credentials.
-They will be different than the screenshot below.
+They will be different from the screenshot below.

       ![](../media/lab-04/image10.png)